 - In cooperation with commercial banks under the risk-sharing model – application and related documentation shall be submitted to the commercial bank by the borrower.

-- As an exception, direct lending is possible for loans in the amount exceeding HRK 37 million (except family farms that are not within the VAT system and associations) – application and related documentation shall be submitted to HBOR by the borrower.
+- As an exception, direct lending is possible for loans in the amount of HRK 10 million, or exceeding HRK 37 million*, respectively (except family farms that are not within the VAT system and associations) – application and related documentation shall be submitted to HBOR by the borrower.